One question we hear quite a bit is how to start a blog. Yes, even in this day and age, that question is still asked.

 - Redirection – This plugin allows you to create permanent redirects from one page on your website to another URL in your WordPress dashboard.

-No matter what the purpose of your website, there are some essential pages you will want to create.
-Here are the ones I use on my site.
+No matter what the purpose of your website, there are some essential pages you will want to include.
+Here are some suggestions:

-- About – This page will tell visitors to your site what your site is about and a little about the person or persons behind it.
+- About – inform the visitors to your site what your site is about and a little about the person or people behind it.

-- Advertise – If your site accepts banner advertising, make sure you have a page that tells people why they would want to advertise on your website and how much it will cost them.
+- Advertise – the guidelines for those seeking to pay you to advertise on your site.
+If your site accepts display advertising, make sure you have a page that tells people why they would want to advertise on your website (benefits) and how much it will cost them.

 Essential Sidebar Widgets